mauroSilvaR/Arduinotron-2000/README.md

 Requirements:
 1)Hardware
-1x arduino board (currently works with nano, so any board you have will probably be enough.)
+-1x arduino board (currently works with nano, so any board you have will probably be enough.)
-1x 16x2 LCD display
+-1x 16x2 LCD display
 2)Software
-Python
+-Python
-newest arduino IDE
+-newest arduino IDE
-tkinter
+-tkinter